-Case study: Enhancing sustainability through soil quality
+Case study A: Enhancing sustainability through soil quality

+"Nuffield brought me down to bare bones in terms of what was really important to me.
+I had to rebuild in a way that made sense and aligned with who I was."
 Soil health is a cornerstone of sustainable agriculture, yet challenges such as soil acidification, compaction, and biodiversity loss continue to threaten productivity.
 Robin Tait, a farm ecologist, completed a Nuffield scholarship in 2018, focused on soil health.
 Robin was supported by a range of Tasmanian investors.
 Her career has taken a transformative path since.